j-dr/pixLC/README.md

 Header format:

-    unsigned long npart      : number of particles in the present file unsigned int indexnside       : nside value used to sort particles within this file unsigned int filenside   : nside used to break up radial bin this file falls in float BoxSize		     : in Mpc/h
+    unsigned long npart      : number of particles in the present file unsigned int indexnside  : nside value used to sort particles within this file unsigned int filenside   : nside used to break up radial bin this file falls in float rmin	 	     : minimum radius kept from this box float rmax		     : maximum radius
+    unsigned long npartrad   : number of particles in this radial bin float boxsize	     : in Mpc/h
     double mass              : particle mass in 1e10 M_sun/h
-    unsigned long npartTotal : total number of particles in the box double Omega0
+    double omega0
-    double OmegaLambda
+    double omegalambda
-    double HubbleParam       : little 'h'
+    double hubbleparam       : little 'h'

 The particles are sorted by the Peano-Hilbert index of the healpix cell they fall within using an nside value specified by the indexnside field in the header of the file.
-Immediately after the header there is a list of $12\times indexnside^2$ unsigned long ints corresponding to the number of particles contained in each healpix cell of nside=indexnside.
+Immediately after the header there is a list of $12\times indexnside^2$ long ints corresponding to the number of particles contained in each healpix cell of nside=indexnside.
 The healpix cells in this index are sorted according to their Peano-Hilbers index as well.

 Following this index is the particle data formatted as follows: